laiqaali51214/Prediction_Of_Survival_In_Titanic_Disaster_Using_DT/README.md

-# Prediction of Survival in Titanic Disaster Using Decision Trees
+# Prediction of Survival in Titanic Disaster Using DT

 ## Overview
 This project aims to predict passenger survival in the Titanic disaster using a Decision Tree (DT) model.
 The dataset contains passenger details such as age, gender, class, and ticket fare.
 The objective is to train a classifier that can predict whether a passenger survived based on these features.